 - Preparing for (and attending, as appropriate) a preliminary hearing.

 - Exchanging documents with the other party and agreeing a bundle of documents

 - Taking witness statements, drafting statements and agreeing content of statements.

 - Reviewing and advising on the other party’s witness statements.

 - Agreeing a list of issues and preparing relevant chronologies.

 - Preparation and attendance at final hearing and/or instructing Counsel.

 The stages listed above are by no means exhaustive and are provided as an illustration only.
 Equally, in the event that some of the stages are not required (i.e. you may decide to handle certain stages yourself or certain elements may not be necessary) the fee will of course be reduced.

 The duration of your case from the point you provide instructions through to conclusion will largely depend on the stage at which your case is resolved.
 For example, if a settlement is reached during pre-claim conciliation, your case is likely to take 1 to 5 weeks.
 If your claim proceeds to a final hearing, your case is likely to take 6 to 12 months.
 This is just an estimate and we will of course be able to provide a more accurate timescale as the matter progresses.

 Hannah Riley, a Paralegal within our Employment Law Team, has day to day conduct of employment cases.
-Hannah, who joined Spencers after successfully graduating with a Law Degree in 2015, originally specialised in road traffic accident claims, latterly dealing with cases involving personal injury, before joining our Employment Law Team.
-Hannah has a demonstrable background in delivering exceptional client care, a flair for research and a methodical approach to progressing both contentious and non-contentious employment cases.
+Hannah joined Spencers after successfully graduating with a Law Degree in 2015 and has a demonstrable background in delivering exceptional client care, a flair for research, and a methodical approach to progressing both contentious and non-contentious employment cases.